lavishay-technion/ansible_shallow/01_setup/README.md

 - Generate empty `ansible.cfg` `hosts.ini` `README.md` and `.gitignore` files
 - Setup version control and save it to remote repository
 - Edit gitignore not to save `*.swp` files
-- Edit `anisble.cfg` to use `hosts.ini` as a default inventory
+- Edit `anisble.cfg` with the text `[defaults]` and under it `inventory=hosts.ini`: we'll explain it later
 - Edit `hosts.ini` file
-  - Setup groups all, web and db
+  - Write down all the hosts names line by line from `node1` to `node4`
   - Issue an `ansible --list-host all`
-    - If there is suitable output,You are done, else, check with the instructor
+    - If there is suitable output of all the nodes, You are done, else, check with the instructor

 ---